Chateau du Clos Lucé à AmboiseChateau du Clos Lucé à Amboise

 A genius in Touraine: Leonardo da Vinci and the Renaissance

-Leonardo da Vinci, the undisputed symbol of the Renaissance, had a profound impact on the artistic and scientific history of Europe.
-While Florence was the birthplace of his genius, it was in Touraine, on the banks of the Loire, that he spent the last years of his life.
-Come and explore the places where Leonardo da Vinci worked, dreamed and left an unforgettable mark, and discover how his ideas continue to inspire today.
+Leonardo da Vinci had a profound impact on the artistic and scientific history of Europe.
+Although Florence was the birthplace of his genius, it was on the banks of the Loire that he spent the last three years of his life.

 Autoportrait Attribué à Léonardo da Vinci PhotoAutoportrait Attribué à Léonardo da Vinci Photo